The CES gadget show has been shortened to 3 days.Some big tech are moving away - ExBulletin

 The CES gadget show has been shortened to 3 days.Some big tech are moving away

-Crowds enter the convention center on the first day of the CES Tech Show in January.
-In Las Vegas, July 2020.
-The annual CES gadget competition will be three days instead of four, after the increase in COVID-19 cases and the withdrawal of some of its most famous technical presenters.Credits: AP Photo / John Locher, File

-The annual CES gadget competition will be three days instead of four, after the increase in COVID-19 cases and the withdrawal of some of its most famous technical presenters.
+The Las Vegas (AP) annual CES gadget competition will be three days instead of four, following an increase in COVID-19 cases and the withdrawal of some of its most famous technical presenters.

 The Consumer Electronics Association, the organizer of the convention, announced in a statement on Friday that the CES will run one day shorter than planned from January 5th to 7th.
 According to spokeswoman Jeanne Avella, the event still confirms that more than 2,200 exhibitors will showcase their products at the Las Vegas convention.